Ollson2921/cperms_ins_enc/README.rst

     Can enumerate with vertical insertion encoding: True Can enumerate with horizontal insertion encoding: True

 The rest of this README will be an example of using ``VerticalSearcher`` to enumerate the class of hare pop-stack sortable Cayley permutations.
-The process is the same for any other class by changing the basis and can be done with ``HorizontalSearcher`` by replacing vertical with horizontal throughout.
+The process is the same for any other class by changing the basis and can be done with any of the other searchers by replacing ``VerticalSearcher`` with the appropriate searcher from the list above.
 We initialise ``VerticalSearcher`` with the basis.

 .. code-block:: python